KrisLuik/MSSS-Multi-Application-Project/README.md

 # :globe_with_meridians: MSSS-Multi-Application-Project
-Developing a multi-application for Malin Space Science Systems (MSSS) that will connect several clients with a remote server using Named Pipes from the Inter-Process Communication Technologies and runs the same version of the application at all locations.
+A multi-form application for Malin Space Science Systems (MSSS) that will connect several clients with a remote server using Named Pipes from the Inter-Process Communication Technologies and runs the same version of the application at all locations.

 :dart: To run the project do the following:
 1. Download project